The AMOC is collapsing, why that should concern you

 We have ‘disaster inertia’ now…

-‘Disaster inertia’: why must NZ keep relearning the same lessons from extreme events?
+‘Disaster inertia’: why must New Zealand keep relearning the same lessons from extreme events?

 In the aftermath of another summer of weather disasters, there were headlines about a “growing gap” between recovery efforts and preparation for climate change impacts.